 Step back in time to the crackle of a campfire under a starlit sky as we explore the small but meaningful comforts that kept cowboys going on the trail.
 In this episode, dive into the rituals and traditions that made coffee m...

-In this episode of Way Out West with the Cowboy Accountant , step back in time to explore the heart and soul of a cowboy's life on the trail—his meals.
-From the comforting smell of beans simmering over an open fire to the art...
+In this episode of Way Out West, step back in time to explore the heart and soul of a cowboy's life on the trail—his meals.
+From the comforting smell of beans simmering over an open fire to the art of baking sourdough biscuits in a Dutch oven, dive into the flavors and traditions that fueled the ha…

 In this episode of Way Out West with the Cowboy Accountant , we explore the rich history and lasting significance of cattle brands in the American West.
 Far more than just symbols of ownership, cattle brands tell stories of f...